contentking/codesniffer-ruleset/README.md

 	- use 1 empty line in case any use statement follows
 	- use 2 empty lines in case no use statement follows
 - We force one empty line after class body
+- Visibility
+	- must not be declared on interface's method
+	- must be declared on class's method

 Todo
 ----